 1. Conceal Your Stash With Natural Odor Deodorizers

 Every college student has tried the old dryer sheets in a paper towel tube trick.
 But there are far better ways to mask the smell of weed.
 One of the cheapest ways to ensure no one discovers your stash is to mask the natural odor using an odor deodorizer like this one.
-Place one of these Marsheepy natural bamboo charcoal purifying bags in the bag with your stash and no one will know you’ve got some of the green stuff tucked away.
+Place one of these natural bamboo charcoal purifying bags in the bag with your stash, and no one will know you’ve got some of the green stuff tucked away.
 The sealed linen bag absorbs moisture in the air and holds it inside along with your odors.
-These are completely natural without synthetic fragrances or harsh chemicals so there’s no need to worry about your weed being contaminated by foreign fragrance, and they only require a 2-hour sun recharge once a month.
+These are completely natural, without synthetic fragrances or harsh chemicals.
+Hence, there’s no need to worry about your weed being contaminated by foreign fragrances, and they only require a 2-hour sun recharge once a month.

 2. Don’t Forget About Your Breath

 Most people focus on the space in which pot was smoked when trying to remove weed smell.
-But simply cleaning carpets, clothes and countertops won’t get rid of the smell completely.
+But simply cleaning carpets, clothes, and countertops won’t get rid of the smell completely.
 That’s because, like cigarettes, weed does leave a scent on your breath.
-To make sure you get rid of every ounce of weed smell, use a strong mouthwash, like the Listerine Ultraclean Mouthwash .
-As an added benefit, the mouthwash also works to clean your mouth and teeth every time you use it.
+To ensure you get rid of every ounce of weed smell, use a strong mouthwash like Listerine.
+As an added benefit, the mouthwash also cleans your mouth and teeth every time you use it.

 3. Use Incense

 If there’s one smell that is more recognizable than weed, it’s incense.
 That’s why it might be a good idea to try and cover your tracks by filling your home with the smell of incense instead.
 If anyone asks, just tell them that’s incense they’re smelling, and even show them if they aren’t convinced.
-The Mag Champa Incense is a great option to keep in your cupboard at home.
-This set includes a range of different scents, including sandalwood, jasmine and sunrise, and with 12-15 sticks in every box, you won’t run out for some time.
+Incense is a great option to keep in your cupboard at home.
+This set includes various scents, including sandalwood, jasmine, and sunrise.
+And with 12-15 sticks in every box, you won’t run out for some time.

 4. Clean Surfaces With a Strongly Scented Spray

 Although most people consider weed smell to mostly settle in the air and into fabrics, the scent can actually penetrate harder surfaces.
-That’s why it’s essential to regularly wipe down countertops, furniture and any other fixtures in your smoking spot.
-Using a strongly scented cleaning spray, like Mrs. Meyer’s Multi-Surface Everyday Cleaner will help do double duty in that regard.
+That’s why it’s essential to regularly wipe down countertops, furniture, and any other fixtures in your smoking spot.
+Using a strongly scented cleaning spray like this will help do double duty in that regard.
 Not only will this all-natural spray clean the surfaces, but its addictive honeysuckle scent will cover your weed smell swimmingly.
-This non-toxic, calming scent will mellow you out even more and the lack of harsh chemicals is better for your health overall.
+This non-toxic, calming lavender scent will mellow you out even more, and the lack of harsh chemicals is better for your health overall.

 5. Try a Candle Made for the Purpose

 While burning any kind of scented candle is sure to have some beneficial effect on eliminating the smell of weed from your room, the next level up is choosing a candle designed specifically for the purpose of getting rid of that oh-so-obvious weed smell.
-The Cannabolish Smoke Odor Eliminating Candle uses a natural scent blend which has been perfected over 30 years to eliminate unwanted smoke odors of all kinds.
-This candle only contains natural ingredients, including beeswax, soy wax and a range of non-toxic plant oils.
+This candle uses a natural scent blend that has been perfected for over 30 years to eliminate unwanted smoke odors of all kinds.
+This candle only contains natural ingredients, including beeswax, soy wax, and a range of non-toxic plant oils.
 To get the best results, light the candle 30 minutes before you start smoking.

 6. Exhale Into a Sploof

 One easy way to deal with the smell of weed is to never let it escape into your home.
 This method, favored by smokers who would prefer to keep their pot habits undiscovered, involves exhaling through a “sploof.”
 Such devices turn smoke into clean air.
-While homemade sploofs use dryer sheets and toilet rolls to achieve this goal, why not try the Sploofy V3 Supermax for a more comfortable and effective answer?
-It’s lab-tested to remove 99.97% of .3um particles and features a three-stage HEPA filtration system for maximum effect.
-Plus, it has a cute little stoner ghost on the case.
+While homemade sploofs use dryer sheets and toilet rolls to achieve this goal, why not try this one designed specifically for the purpose?
+Based on reviews, the results seem pretty impressive.

 7. Spray an Air Freshener

 People trust air fresheners when it comes to covering up offensive odors in the bathroom, and there’s no reason an air freshener can’t do the same when it comes to ridding your home of the smell of weed.
 These handy aerosol cans can be sprayed at the site of the problem.
 They work to eliminate airborne odors and fight bacteria and germs, too.
-Give the Ozium Air Sanitizer Spray a try.
-It’s clinically proven to fight odors with an emphasis on removing smoking-related smells, not just masking them like some competing products.
+While products like Ozium are popular, this chemical-free smoke odor eliminator by Pot-Pourri is a must-try, and reviewers are obsessed.

 8. Put Odor-Absorbing Gel in Front of Your Vents

 Countless stoners have tried to learn how to get rid of weed smell, but this is one cleaning hack that few smokers have considered.
 Odor-absorbing gels do exactly what they advertise.
 By placing one of these effective odor-absorbing devices in front of your vents in the room where you regularly smoke or directly next to the source of the smell, the gels work to remove the telltale weed smell from your space.
-Plus, these wide-ranging gels can neutralize pet odor, stinky trash smells and unpleasant mildew stink, too.
-Try the Fresh Wave Odor Removing Gel for a well-reviewed answer to the problem.
-It comes in a handy pot and is free from harsh chemicals, synthetic perfumes and phthalate.
+Plus, these wide-ranging gels can neutralize pet odor, stinky trash smells, and unpleasant mildew stink, too.
+Fortunately, this odor-removing gel is a well-reviewed answer to the problem.
+It comes in a handy pot and is free from harsh chemicals, synthetic perfumes, and phthalate.

 9. Invest in an Air Purifier

-Investing in an air purifier like this LEVOIT Air Purifier device is a great idea, as these devices will actually eliminate and neutralize odors directly from the air while capturing pollen, pet dander and other allergens.
+Investing in an air purifier like this LEVOIT Air Purifier device is a great idea, as these devices will actually eliminate and neutralize odors directly from the air while capturing pollen, pet dander, and other allergens.
 Not only will an air purifier remove the pungent smell of weed, but it can also work on other smells in your home, leaving the air you breathe cleaner than ever before.
-LEVOIT’s Air Purifier is one of the highest-rated on Amazon and comes in a pretty compact size.
+LEVOIT’s Air Purifier is one of the highest-rated on Amazon and comes pretty compact.